 From Porto make your way to Vila Nova de Gaia along the top deck of the Dom Luís bridge where you can enjoy stunning views up and down the Douro river.
-You’ll find all of the well known port producers from Sandeman to Crofts along the Gaia river bank offering tours and tastings.
-I opted solely for the tasting at one the oldest producers in the Douro valley, the German owned House of Kopke established in 1692.
+You’ll find all of the well-known port producers from Sandeman to Crofts along the Gaia river bank offering tours and tastings.
+I opted solely for the tasting at one the oldest producers in the Douro valley, the German-owned House of Kopke established in 1692.
 Tastings start at around 20 Euros per flight accompanied by a selection of chocolates and an in-depth history of each wine given by your host.

 A fairly new addition to Porto’s tasting venues, specialising in the Duoro valley’s small and boutique wine producers.
 There’s an abundant selection of wines ready for tasting, the knowledgable sommeliers will help guide your preferences to create a very personalised and exceptional tasting flight.
-The short food menu, from tapas boards to pizzas, is designed to soak up the alcohol and not interfer with the business of tasting.
-An absolute must for anyone remotely interested in Portugese wines.
+The short food menu, from tapas boards to pizzas, is designed to soak up the alcohol and not interfere with the business of tasting.
+An absolute must for anyone remotely interested in Portuguese wines.

 I have been looking forward to visiting this iconic book store for the longest time.
 Established in 1881 by brothers José and António Lello, the Hogworts-esque interior–a fusion of Neo-Gothic, Art Nouveau and Art-Decor styles– will leave book and art lovers gasping with delight.
 If you are hoping for a little whimsical photographic inspiration you will need to arrive early to beat the crowds.
 Purchase your ticket in the office next door, the value of which can be redeemed against any purchases.